Atharv-Chaudhari/Auto-Open-and-Auto-Setup-Daily/README.md

 <p align="center">
   <img src="https://user-images.githubusercontent.com/61587515/211766458-5501fa18-9324-4fd4-93c8-d474c885ce95.png"/>
 </p>
-9) Subsequently it will show all details about task, we can click on finish to complete process.
+9) Subsequently it will show all details about task, we can click on finish to complete process and Done.

-11) And Done.
 We have Successfully sheduled task.

 ### Instead of Windows Task Scheduler we can also use a bat file to make job done but it makes we have run bat file to run all tasks...!!